 Permissions indicate the types of operations to which an access control rule might apply.
 You can specify if the user or group of users are allowed or not allowed to carry out a specific operation.
 For example, you would grant read access to a targeted entry or entries using "allow (read)" permission.
-Or you can specifically deny access to the target entries and/or attributes using the "deny (read)" permission.
-You can list out multiple permissions as required in the ACI.
+Or you can specifically deny access to the target allow (permission1 ..., permission2, ... permissionN)

-allow (permission1 ..., permission2, ... permissionN)
+deny (permission1 ..., permission2, ... permissionN)

-deny (permission1 ...,permission2,...permissionN)